Here’s What to Do Now for Holiday Sales

 - Staying in touch with clients who order frequently

-- Reconnecting with customers who ordered last year
+- Reconnecting with last year’s customers

 - Contacting referrals with strong potential to order